 For the purposes of this exercise, we’re going to make some assumptions:

 - We’ll use 16.14% as the theoretical APR for the card holding a balance.
-Per CreditCards.com, this was the national average for an APR as of April 2020.
+This was the national average APR at the time we calculated numbers for this comparison.

 - We’re going to assume that 21 months is the target payoff time frame for the debt.
 That’s the maximum period you could carry the balance on the Citi Simplicity Card without paying interest.

-- We will use Capital One’s handy credit card calculator to crunch the numbers on our fictitious 16.14% APR credit card balance.
-We will not make adjustments for any card specific minimum payment requirements.
+- We will use Experian’s handy credit card calculator to crunch the numbers on our fictitious 16.14% APR credit card balance.
+We will not make adjustments for any card-specific minimum payment requirements.

 - Totals will be rounded to the nearest dollar.

 - Option A will be the total amount required to pay the balance off in 21 months if you keep your balance on the current card.